 Spotlight on 2011 Sales Plans

 John Brunson, Marketing Manager for Moritz BMW, MINI & Cadillac in North Arlington, TX, chatted with Outsell about plans in 2011 to increase sales and customer satisfaction.
-You can listen to the audio file or read the transcript of our interview below.
+You can read the transcript of our interview below.

 February 1, 2011

 Outsell announces 31% growth in 2010 & the rollout of a new Digital Engagement Management Platform.

 Minneapolis, MN, February 1, 2011 – www.outsell.com – Outsell, the leading Digital Engagement Management (DEM) Platform provider to the automotive industry, today announced their annual results for 2010.
 Despite the instability of the US economy in 2010, Outsell had a strong financial year, generating a 31% year-over-year increase in revenue in 2010 along with continued profitability.

 “Outsell’s growth is directly related to the evolution of the American consumer’s digital communication habits,” said Mike Wethington, CEO of Outsell.
 “Companies are waking up to the reality of a new marketing landscape in which consumer messaging is both highly personalized, as well as deeply interlinked across channels.
 Due in large part to the extensive leveraging of multiple sources of online and offline data by the platform, the Outsell DEM Platform’s early-adopters in 2010 are now positioned ahead of the market for the coming year, and are making significant gains.”

 Currently the Outsell DEM Platform is only available via exclusive agreement with select manufacturers and advertising agencies.
 More information is available at: http://www.youtube.com/user/outsell#p/a/u/2/Ez2pqBXlA6c

 Other Outsell highlights from 2010 are as follows: